Last Updated on August 22, 2024 by Kristi Kuhn

 Madison Blue Spring

-Surrounded by the lush forest in Lee, Florida is the magnificent Madison Blue Spring.
+One of the best springs in Florida, surrounded by the lush forest in Lee, Florida is the magnificent Madison Blue Spring.
 On the west bank of the Withlacoochee River, this 150-foot deep spring has not only made the list of the best springs in Florida but has also been rated the number-one spring in the entire United States!
 And it’s easy to see why.
 To say the least, Madison Blue Spring is breathtaking.

 Here you can witness several fish and other aquatic creatures as well as the beautiful underwater limestone and rock formations.
 Certified divers are also allowed in the cave and caverns.
 If you are looking to kayak or canoe, rentals are not currently offered, and drop-in sites are carry-in only.